If you’re not asleep, Daniel’s mother had said, then Santa Claus won’t come and you’ll have no presents.

 To five-year old Daniel Joseph’s mind, that was just simply unimaginable.
 No presents?
 Just because he wasn’t asleep when the jolly red-suited man arrived?
 It just wasn’t fair!
 What if he was curled up in bed, pretending to be asleep?
 Would Santa know?
 Would he grumble and shrug and disappear back up the chimney with a noise like fizzy lemonade frothing from a bottle top?

 Daniel lay beneath his Disney Cars duvet and agonised about this.
 It was Christmas Eve now; and he’d been tucked up in bed for the last two hours; but sleep wouldn’t come.
-In fact, he was even a bit tired.
+In fact, he wasn't even a bit tired.
 He began to fret.
 He thought about all of the wonderful things he’d written down in a letter addressed to Santa at the North Pole.
 If he didn’t wake in the morning to find a brand new Hotwheels race-track under the tree, then he would probably just explode into dust!
 He’d also asked for some Doctor Who toys and a Gross-Out magic set.
 What if he didn’t get any of those things because he hadn’t been asleep?

 Daniel turned over and lay on his other side.
 Perhaps that would help.
 He was facing the wall now with his posters of cartoon characters peering down at him through the gloom.
 In the dark, their eyes seemed to lose any innocent charm they had during the day, and take on something else; something sinister and creepy.
 Daniel squeezed his eyes shut and tried to count sheep instead.
 His bedroom was far too quiet.
 He didn’t like it.
 On some nights he would hear a creak near his wardrobe, as if somebody was standing by it, shifting their weight on the floorboards.
 On those occasions he would sit up and shout for his Mommy, because it always scared him.
 Tonight, however, there were no sounds at all.
 Somehow, no sounds were worse than creaking noises.
 It was as if the whole house was holding its breath; waiting for the arrival of Santa Claus.